 Numerous organizations and publications have recognized Hawgood’s scientific contributions.
-He is past president of the Society for Pediatric Research and a member of the American Association of Physicians, and in 2010 was elected to the Institute of Medicine (IOM), which provides authoritative advice to Congress, other decision makers and the public as part of the National Academy of Sciences.
+He is a member of the American Academy of Pediatrics and the American Association of Physicians, and in 2010 was elected to the Institute of Medicine (IOM), which provides authoritative advice to Congress, other decision makers and the public as part of the National Academy of Sciences.
 Membership in the IOM is one of the highest honors for individuals at the top of their fields.

 Hawgood has been active for decades in clinical medicine.
 He served as division chief of the Division of Neonatology, then as chair of Pediatrics and physician-in-chief of the UCSF Benioff Children’s Hospital before becoming dean.
-He has been serving as president of the UCSF Medical Group, the faculty association that represents more than 1,800 UCSF physicians.
+He is the president of the UCSF Medical Group, the faculty association that represents more than 1,800 UCSF physicians.